 We just wrapped up a day of video shooting for the new Tahzoo website and internal training.
 By all accounts, it was a very well-orchestrated and produced event, special thanks to Don Low and Bryan Fitch.
 It seemed a fitting conclusion to the week and in advance of my Desk of Brad this week, as I am writing about Cinematic Design.
 Our Experience Design Practice is grounded in a cinematic approach.
 It’s an approach that is unique to Tahzoo and separates us from all of the design firms that we compete with on a regular basis.

 I am sure you’re asking, ‘What is Cinematic Design?’.
-It’s a philosophy, a methodology and a series of techniques to guide the consumption of content.
-Just as a great movie director frames a shot so that you know where to look when you’re watching the movie, cinematic design is about shaping the navigation and presentation of content so that you automatically know what to do.
+It’s a philosophy, a methodology, and a series of techniques to guide the consumption of content.
+Just as a great movie director frames a shot so that you know where to look when you’re watching the movie, the cinematic design is about shaping the navigation and presentation of content so that you automatically know what to do.
 It’s about ‘less is more’, it’s about centering your eye on the content, and making the next step in the process obvious.
 It’s thinking more about the personalized experience and less about making every option available.

-In contrast to the current approach to UX in which every navigational choice is made possible, cinematic design is about creating individual journeys through content, applying contextual awareness and the form factor in mind.
+In contrast to the current approach to UX in which every navigational choice is made possible, the cinematic design is about creating individual journeys through content, applying contextual awareness, and the form factor in mind.
 Think of it as curated navigation – storytelling in a visual context.
 When the page opens, or the application loads on your phone, where should your eye go first?
 How will you know what to do next?

 There is a great book called “The Design of Everyday Things” by Don Norman.
 It’s a fantastic read on how great design is not only aesthetically pleasing but it also informs you about how to operate a device.
 Think of the fixtures in a shower – it should look great, but you should also be able to easily figure out how to create the right temperature.
 As someone who has stayed in a lot of different hotels, there is nothing more frustrating than having to figure out how to make the shower work.
 A website is no different – the design and the operation of the site should be elegant.

 In our case, we are tailoring an experience for each person.
 With dynamic navigation and menuing, cinematic design becomes even more important.
 We have to create ways of exploring content that are particularly pleasing and relevant.
-Many of the concepts developed over the last hundred years of filmmaking apply rather nicely to design approach.
+Many of the concepts developed over the last hundred years of filmmaking apply rather nicely to the design approach.

 There’s a great video entitled, “David Fincher Hijacks Your Eyes”.
 Please take a moment to watch the video… You’ll really enjoy it and in turn, hopefully, have a better understanding of why some filmmakers give you the feeling of being in the scene and not just a spectator of the big screen – watch it here.
 Our approach to Cinematic design follows similar precepts; we create immersive digital experiences through visual storytelling.
 Even if you’re just on the site to order coffee, you should feel in the moment as the story and the experience is personally directed towards you.
 Over the next few weeks, Don and Bryan will be presenting our approach in more detail.